 A passionate advocate for acceptance, Lauren has also put together a workshop for parents of disabled children who are in Early Intervention programs, called Nothing Broken Here: Supports, Not Fixes, that uses the social model of disability as a foundation for acceptance while parenting and navigating therapies in early childhood.
 Often times as parents move away from grief and toward acceptance, they devote energy to doing the very, very most they can do for their child– to the detriment of their child’s experience and their relationship.
 This workshop combines experience, parent wisdom, and down-to-earth strategies for moving away from assembling the perfect disabled superhero child and toward sustainable supports and strong relationships.

-Lauren speaks locally in the Bay Area at various Social Services agencies on these topics and more– specifically focusing on protecting the parent-child relationship when there is intervention in early childhood.
-She travels locally to Bay Area middle schools (for free) to give presentations in 7th grade science classes on Down syndrome during the module on human genetic disorders.
-For more information, or to book Lauren at your school or event, please use the contact form on the Event page.
+Lauren speaks locally in the Bay Area at various Social Services agencies on these topics and more– specifically focusing on protecting the parent-child relationship when there is disability-related intervention in early childhood.
+She travels locally to Bay Area middle schools to give presentations in 7th grade science classes on Down syndrome during the module on human genetic disorders.
+For more information, or to book Lauren at your school or event, please use the contact form at the bottom of this page.